jrudoler/jrudoler.github.io/_pages/about.md

 ![This is me](/images/tetons_wall.jpg){: style="float: right; margin: 40px 0 40px 50px; width: 300px;" }

 I'm a graduate student at The Wharton School, pursuing a PhD in Statistics and Data Science.
-I am broadly interested in statistical machine learning, and am gratefully advised by Edgar Dobriban.
+My interests span deep learning theory, neuroscience, and statistical aspects of each of these fields.

 Currently, I am working at Tel Aviv University as visiting scholar in the Blavatnik School of Computer Science and AI, hosted by [Nadav Cohen](https://www.cohennadav.com).